India IT hopes for easing of Obama's anti-outsourcing stance

 "We need to understand how much of the election rhetoric continues into 2013 and that will determine the full implications to us," Murthy said in a statement.

-"I am hopeful ... there will be more pragmatic approaches to some of the problems," Kris Gopalakrishnan, executive co-chairman of Infosys Ltd (INFY.NS) said on Wednesday at the World Economic Forum on the outskirts of Delhi.
+"I am hopeful ... there will be more pragmatic approaches to some of the problems," Kris Gopalakrishnan, executive co-chairman of Infosys Ltd (INFY.NS) said on Wednesday at the World Economic Forum on the outskirts of India's capital.

 "I am hopeful that the U.S. government will do the right thing."